When you think of Switzerland, apart from James Bond hiding his cash or chasing Gold Finger, you probably think of mountains.

 The Matterhorn From Zermatt

-The Matterhorn is one of the most iconic mountains in Switzerland, and also happens to be in one of the most stunning places – Zermatt.
-It is a bit of a legend in Switzerland that the famous Toblerone chocolate’s shape is supposed to represent the Matterhorn, but the makers family say otherwise!
+The Matterhorn is the most famous mountain in Switzerland, and also happens to be in one of the most stunning places – Zermatt.
+It is a bit of a legend in Switzerland that the famous Toblerone chocolate’s shape is supposed to represent the Matterhorn, but the maker’s family say otherwise!